 These days, more and more pediatric surgeries are being performed on an outpatient basis.
 The development of new short-acting anesthesia and pain relieving medicines has allowed for quick recovery after surgery with minimal side effects.
-Outpatient procedures are performed at Kosair Children's Hospital Downtown and at the new outpatient medical center- Kosair Children's Medical Center-Brownsboro (KCMC-B).
-This new state-of-the-art medical center is the only pediatric outpatient facility of its kind in Kentucky.
+Outpatient procedures are performed at Norton Children's Hospital Downtown, at the outpatient medical center- Norton Children's Medical Center, and at the new outpatient medical center, Norton Women's & Children's Hospital-St Matthews.
 Surgical services provided on an outpatient basis include:

 - Ear, nose and throat procedures- e.g. placement of ear tubes, tonsillectomy and adenoidectomy.

 - General surgery- e.g. inguinal hernia repair, umbilical hernia repair.

 - Ophthalmology- e.g. eye examination, eye muscle surgery.

 - Urology- e.g. circumcision, repair of hydrocele, orchidopexy.

 After registering your child for surgery you will be directed to our preoperative area where you will be seen by several members of the surgical care team.
 You will be asked questions about your child’s medical history, allergies, current medications, previous anesthetic experience and current health status.
 Your child’s airway, heart and lungs will be examined.